-Julia Chiang is a Brooklyn-based painter, sculptor, and installation artist.
+Julia Chiang (b.
+1978) is a Brooklyn-based painter, sculptor, and installation artist.
 She received a BA in studio art and art history from New York University in 2000.

 Chiang uses text and familiar imagery to create works that consist of repeating patterns that are once serene and challenging.
 The patterns reflect the spirit of the handmade, embracing the imperfections that occur in the process of repetition.
 Her fascination with multiplicity also raises questions regarding whether meaning is strengthened or weakened through repetition and how skills can be reinforced and ingrained through such a process.
 Chiang also often utilizes unconventional materials such as ring pops and fresh flowers.
 Her text-based works are ambiguous yet touched with a sense of sentimentality and universality.